DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

 ## Open Source Code

-The code for EyeOnTheNews is open source and can be found on GitHub.
-We welcome contributions from the community.
+The code for EyeOnTheNews is open source and contribution from community are welcomed.
-Please feel free to submit pull requests or open issues if you find any.

 ## Acknowledgements

-We would like to thank all the open source contributors and library authors who made this project possible.
-Your work is greatly appreciated.

-## License

-EyeOnTheNews is licensed under the MIT License.
-See the `LICENSE` file for more details.
+The following code snipets from public repositories ware used in the creation on EyeOnTheNews: